colin-jesper/repro-routing-issue/README.md

 I am not too familiar with expo-router so I am not sure how to use the solution suggested in the docs as not much detail is give.

 Note: I am not looking to hard code a back button...
+Nor do I want to navigate twice as this only works when wrapped in a the `setTimeout` which is a hack for an issue I had "Attempted to navigate before root layout component was mounted".